Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Understanding the causes of bleeding gums during flossing—such as hormone changes, incorrect flossing technique, or gingivitis—will allow you to manage the problem.

-This guide offers advice on how to pick the best floss, learn how to floss properly, and combine other dental hygiene habits like consistent brushing, using antimicrobial mouthwash, and maintaining a balanced diet.
+This guide offers advice on how to pick the best floss, learn how to floss correctly, and combine other dental hygiene habits like consistent brushing, using antimicrobial mouthwash, and maintaining a balanced diet.

-Maintaining a consistent oral hygiene routine is necessary for preventing bleeding gums, achieving good dental health, and maintaining your smile for many more years to come.
+Maintaining a consistent oral hygiene routine is necessary to prevent bleeding gums, achieve good dental health, and keep your smile for many more years.

 Latest Articles: